Blog

 Treatment

-There is some good news.
-Lymphoma can be treatable.
+National Canine Lymphoma Awareness Day brings attention to a significant type of canine cancer—lymphoma, which is notably treatable with advancements in veterinary medicine.
 In fact, it’s one of the more treatable types of canine cancers.
 Modern veterinary medicine is making some truly wonderful advances in this area.
 As far as treatment options, chemotherapy is the most common treatment.
 Your vet may also recommend surgery and/or radiation; alternative treatments, such as holistic options; and/or newer treatments.
 Of course, specific treatment options are always offered on a case-by-case basis, once a full diagnosis has been made.
 For detailed diagnostic services, consider our “Veterinary Diagnostic Laboratory” which provides comprehensive tests to help determine the best course of action.
 Your vet will be able to offer specific options after Fido’s tests and lab results have come back.

 Do you have questions about your dog’s health or care?
 Contact us, your local animal clinic in Live Oak, FL today!